 Description: In this procedure, all the individuals of selected large, presumably important species are counted and measured in one or more large defined areas.

 Purpose: We count and measure owl limpets because they are commonly collected, often illegally, for food.
 In addition, birds, especially oystercatchers, prey on owl limpets and are frightened away by people.
 Activities by people can then influence the abundance of these animals, which themselves influence the abundance and distribution of other species.
+We also collect the size measurements of sea stars to monitor their recovery after sea star wasting syndrome in 2013.
 Size measurements of bat stars are conducted at one monitoring site, Point Pinos.

 Procedure: The size and location of permanent areas used for size measurements varies from site to site; however the general technique remains the same for all sites.
 The general procedures are as follows: